 Additional information can be obtained by phone 631-298-5292 or e-mail firstname.lastname@example.org.

 Sign up for our email list and get all the latest news delivered right to you:

-Hallockville Museum Farm is currently closed for tours.
-To plan your visit in the spring, Visit our Tour page for details.
+Hallockville Museum Farm is currently open for tours Fri-Sat-Sun 12-4pm.
+To plan your visit, go to our Tour page for details.

 Greenwoodworking Class series with Tom Barry.
 Learn how to use old-fashioned tools to shape wood into a functional piece in this hands-on two-hour workshop.
 Participants will utilize a shavehorse and a springpole lathe and learn about the time-honored traditions of creating wooden tools by hand.
 Participants will take a finished piece home with them.
 Class size is limited and includes instruction, materials and access to tools.
 Age 16 and up.
 Advance registration is required, call 631-298-5292 or email email@example.com to reserve your place.
 Class fee: $30 Hallockville museum members; $40 non-members.
 Choose one of the class times below: